How to watch the Golden Globes in 2023

 "We are thrilled to announce the return of the Golden Globe Awards on NBC," HFPA President Helen Hoehne said in a statement.
 "The HFPA remains committed to important changes and supporting programs which prioritize diversity, inclusion and transparency."

-This year's Golden Globes will be hosted by comedian and Emmy winner Jerrod Carmichael and will feature a star-studded lineup of presenters, including Ana de Armas, Billy Porter, Jamie Lee Curtis, Natasha Lyonne, Quentin Tarantino and more.
+This year's Golden Globes will be hosted by comedian and Emmy winner Jerrod Carmichael and will feature a star-studded lineup of presenters, including Jennifer Coolidge, Billy Porter, Jamie Lee Curtis, Natasha Lyonne, Jenna Ortega and more.

 "The Banshees of Inisherin" leads in film nominations with eight nods.
 "Everything Everywhere All at Once" follows closely behind with six nominations.
 In terms of TV, "Abbott Elementary" garnered five nominations, including best series, musical or comedy.
 "The Crown," "Dahmer - Monster: The Jeffrey Dahmer Story," "Only Murders in the Building," "Pam & Tommy" and "White Lotus" all tied with four nominations.